civictechdc/civictechdc-website/about.md

 Founded in 2012, Civic Tech DC is a non-partisan, non-political group of volunteer civic hackers working together to solve local issues in the Washington, DC area and helping people engage with the city.
-We host twice-monthly hacknights and other events to gather, discuss, and get stuff done.
+We host twice-monthly project nights and other events to gather, discuss, and get stuff done.

 We're looking to bring people with all different skill sets together to